joesan/blockchain-documentation/README.md

 # blockchain-documentation

+This is a summary of the concepts around Blockchain technology!

 1. Two types of Software architectures exists - Centralized & Distributed
 2. A Hybrid architecture is also possible Centrally Distributed architectures
 3. Blockchain simply put is a tool to maintain Trust & Integrity in a peer-to-peer system